ietf-satp/draft-ietf-satp-core/draft-ietf-satp-core.md

 - errorMsgType: The pevious msg-type that was erronous.

-- errorType REQUIRED: This is the error code.
+- errorType REQUIRED: This is the error code being reported ({{error-types-section}}).

 - errorSeverity REQUIRED: This is the severity level of the error, leading to the action.

-Futher discussion on protocol errors can be found below.
+Futher discussion on protocol errors can be found below ({{error-types-section}}).

 ## Session abort message

-The purpose of this message is to indicate that one of the peer gateways have decided not to proceed with the session.
+The purpose of this message is to indicate that one of the peer gateways has decided not to proceed with the session.
 No further messages will be delivered after the abort message.

 - messageType REQUIRED.
 It MUST be the value urn:ietf:satp:msgtype:session-abort-msg.